A Place to Rest Your Wheels

 Feedback Sports Rakk Bike Stand

 Best Floor Stand: Wall mounts, hangers and racks have many benefits, but if you’re looking for a simpler option that prioritizes accessibility and doesn’t require installation, then a classic bike stand is a good choice.
 The Rakk is small and conveniently portable.
-It grabs and holds a bike’s front or rear wheel with spring-loaded arm that keeps enough pressure on the bike to keep it from toppling over, all while preventing scratches to the rim or damage to the spokes.
+It grabs and holds a bike’s front or rear wheel with a spring-loaded arm that keeps enough pressure on the bike to keep it from toppling over, all while preventing scratches to the rim or damage to the spokes.
 The Rakk is also modular, allowing you to connect multiple together for storing more than one bike.

 Vadolibero Bike Shelf